Presented by Washington State Historical Society and KNKX Public Radio

 FREE, registration required

-Spend an evening with KNKX’s host Ed Ronco and producer Vivian McCall in conversation with Peter Boag and Gwen Whiting, co-curators of the exhibition Crossing Boundaries: Portraits of a Transgender West.
-They’ll be at the museum in the exhibition gallery, coming to you in the comfort of your home via Zoom, to talk about the history of transgender people and how westward migration provided opportunities for self-expression and fulfillment.
+Spend an hour with KNKX’s host Ed Ronco and producer Vivian McCall in conversation with curators Peter Boag and Gwen Whiting, talking about the original exhibition Crossing Boundaries: Portraits of a Transgender West.
+They’ll come to your screen live from the History Museum’s gallery to explore the challenging experiences of transgender individuals who lived in the Pacific Northwest during the late 1800s and early 1900s, and to consider how westward migration provided opportunities for self-expression and fulfillment.

 PETER BOAG (he/him) is a professor of history and Columbia Chair in the History of the American West at Washington State University, Vancouver.
 He has written extensively on the cultural, social, and environmental history of the Pacific Northwest.
 Boag grew up in Portland, Oregon, earned a BA degree at the University of Portland, and attended graduate school at the University of California, Irvine, and the University of Oregon where he received a Ph.D. in 1988.
 Boag’s publications include Re-Dressing America’s Frontier Past (University of California Press, 2011), Same-Sex Affairs: Constructing and Controlling Homosexuality in the Pacific Northwest (University of California Press, 2003), and Environment and Experience: Settlement Culture in Nineteenth-Century Oregon (University of California Press, 1992).
 His next book will publish in early 2022, Pioneering Death: The Violence of Boyhood in Turn-of-the-Century Oregon (Seattle: University of Washington Press).